Householder orthogonalization with a non-standard inner product: Numerical experiments

 To illustrate the robustness of Householder orthogonalization, we use an extremely ill-conditioned test case constructed as follows.
 The matrices \(B\in\mathbb C^{2000\times2000}\) and \(X_0\in\mathbb C^{2000\times10}\) are generated using the technique shown in Figure~\ref{fig:code} such that \(\kappa_2(B)=\kappa_2(X_0)=10^{20}\).
 Numerically, GNU Octave reports \(\texttt{cond}(B)\approx5.9\times10^{19}\) and \(\texttt{cond}(X_0)\approx2.5\times10^{16}\).
 Then we choose \(X\) as

 which is rank deficient, and compute the QR factorization of \(X\).
 This problem is challenging since both \(B\) and \(X\) are extremely ill-conditioned.

 Table~\ref{tab:err} shows the losses of orthogonality and relative residuals for this problem.
 Since \(X\) is rank deficient and contains zero columns, Gram--Schmidt processes are implemented in a way that a column \(\hat q_i\) is dropped when numerically encountering \(\hat q_i\herm B\hat q_i\leq0\) during normalization.
 Then all variants of Gram--Schmidt processes produce \(20\) vectors, while none of these bases has satisfactory orthogonality.
 CGS and CGS2 even yield large residuals.
 However, both variants of Householder orthogonalization still work well for this challenging problem.
-Though \(B\) is very ill-conditioned, Algorithm~\ref{alg:init} successfully produces a good initial orthonormal basis for this problem.
+Though the matrix~\(B\) is extremely ill-conditioned, its \(30\times30\) leading principal submatrix \(\tilde B\) is well-conditioned (in fact, GNU Octave reports \(\kappa_2(\tilde B)\approx7.8\)).
+As a result, Algorithm~\ref{alg:init} successfully produces a very good initial orthonormal basis for this problem.
 Then Householder orthogonalization produces an orthonormal basis for a \(30\)-dimensional subspace, and achieves small factorization error.